AK Steel: Middletown Works lockout

 Armco and the Armco Employees Independent Federation (AEIF), a labor union, had a collective bargaining agreement in place in 2004 that required AK Steel to employ 3,114 workers, a "minimum base force guarantee".
 The agreement also authorized AK Steel to suspend the minimum number.
 On January 13, 2004, AK Steel informed the AEIF that it was suspending the minimum.
 The union then filed a grievance contesting the suspension.
 An arbitrator upheld the decision by AK Steel on July 1, 2004, subject to certain limitations, through at least May 10, 2005.
 The union sought and was granted a new hearing, and on July 1, 2005, the arbitrator issued a comprise total workforce.
 As part of the agreement the arbitrator allowed AK Steel to set aside financial payments to a fund, in lieu of hiring to the minimum, the amount of which was set by the arbitrator on October 7, 2005.
 On September 29, 2005, the AEIF filed a lawsuit against AK Steel in the United States District Court for the Southern District of Ohio (AEIF v.
 AK Steel Corp.; Case No. 1:05-CV-639), in which the AEIF sought to vacate that portion of the July 1, 2005 Award.
 AK Steel answered the complaint and filed counterclaims (AK Steel Corp. v.
 AEIF, Case No. 1:05-CV-531) on November 2, 2005.

 On March 1, 2006, AK Steel began a lockout of about 2,700 workers at the Middletown Works plant in Middletown, Ohio.
 By the next day, the mill was operated by 1,800 salaried and temporary replacement workers.

 On July 27, 2006, the AEIF affiliated with the International Association of Machinists and Aerospace Workers.
 In late October, AK offered a so-called final contract, which was rejected by the union by a vote of 2 to 1.

-One year after the lockout started, on February 28, 2007, AK Steel reached an agreement with the labor union.

-The union members ratified the proposed contract on March 14, 2007.
+One year after the lockout started, in February 2007, AK Steel reached an agreement with the labor union; the union members ratified the proposed contract in March 2007.

 As part of the agreement, the AEIF and AK Steel reached a joint settlement of their 5 counter lawsuits, with AK Steel paying $7,702,301.
 A third of the amount was for profit sharing, a third for an assistance fund for employee benefits of employees not recalled to work, and a third an escrow account to settle employee disputes and claims as a result of the lockout.
 The Employment Security Plan and the Trade and Craft Quota and Service/Support Group Quota (the "minimum base force guarantees") were completely terminated.

 This lockout was the longest labor stalemate in the 105-year history of the Middletown Works.
 The previous longest stalemate had been a six-day company lockout in 1986.
 Prior to that lockout, Armco's Middletown works never lost one minute of production due to a labor issue.